 Probate is the method of distributing the estate of someone who recently died.
-This process can take several months, even years, before it is completed.
+How long probate process takes depends on many factors.
+It can take several months, even years, before it is completed.
+It can also be complicated, especially if the estate is large.
 It can also be complicated, especially if the estate is large.
 Heirs and the personal representative responsible for handling the estate may wonder when probate isn’t necessary.
 If you can avoid probate, it will move the distribution process along faster.

 Does a Will Prevent the Need for Probate?